 - 1 cup whole grain freekeh

-- 2 1/2 cups vegetable broth
+- 2 ½ cups vegetable broth

 - 2 medium sweet potatoes, peeled and chopped into 1-inch pieces

-- 1 lb.
-Brussels sprouts, halved
+- 1 pound brussels sprouts, halved

-- 1 tbsp. extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

 - 1 bunch kale, roughly chopped (discard stems)

-- 1 tbsp. extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-- 1/2 tsp. salt
+- ½ teaspoon salt

-- 1/2 cup pecan halves, toasted and roughly chopped
+- ½ cup pecan halves, toasted and roughly chopped

 - Preheat oven to 425 degrees.